DeFiesta/ton-staking-forking/README.md

 This project demonstrates some functionnalities of the ton-staking protocol.

-Try running some of the following tasks:
+Please run the following tasks:

 ```shell
 open a first terminal